MinecraftForge/Documentation/docs/gettingstarted/modfiles.md

 ### `javafml` and `@Mod`

 `javafml` is a language loader provided by Forge for the Java programming language.
 The entrypoint is defined using a public class with the `@Mod` annotation.
-The value of `@Mod` must contain one of the modids specified within the `mods.toml`.
+The value of `@Mod` must contain one of the mod ids specified within the `mods.toml`.
 From there, all initialization logic (e.g., [registering events][events], [adding `DeferredRegister`s][registration]) can be specified within the constructor of the class.
 The mod bus can be obtained from `FMLJavaModLoadingContext`.

 ```java
 @Mod("examplemod") // Must match mods.toml